RunHannah/portfolio-rails/README.md

-# Portfolio - under construction!

 #### Epicodus Rails Course Week 2 - Code Review

-##### An application to share my work and experience, built on Rails.
+##### An application to share my work and experience, built using Ruby on Rails.
 04/27/2018

 ## By Hannah Lee